jinrowarrior/LABs/Crack Password/README.md

 ## Crack Password
-* use john on sam.txt to find admin hash
+* use john on LM.txt to find admin hash
-* use hashcat with rockyou on 2.txt to find the user pass
+* use hashcat with rockyou on shadow.txt to find the user pass